workleap/wl-r2wc/README.md

     );
 }
 ```
-Pay attention to the `useEffect` in above code.
+Pay attention to the `useEffect` in the above code.
 We need it if we wrap a setting with `useSate`.
-In this case, passed value to `useState` is only for initiation and it is not getting updated on later calls.
-As the host apps can change app settings through `update` method, we need to use `useEffect` to make sure the state gets the changes.
+In this case, the passed value to `useState` is only for initiation and it is not getting updated on later calls.
+As the host app can change the app settings through the `update` method, we need to use `useEffect` to make sure the state gets the changes.

 > [!NOTE]
-You need to merge two above examples if you support both "Sharing context" and passing down"App Settings" use cases.
+You need to merge the two above examples if you support both optional "Sharing context" and passing down "App Settings" use cases.

 ### Create Web Components

 In this section we create [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) (part of Web Components) to expose our React components as framework agnostic widgets.
 We don't need to create custom elements for inner components (e.g. `Body` , `Item`, `Header`)

-To make life easier, we moved the generic codes to the `r2wc` folder (React to Web-Component).
+To make life easier, we moved the generic codes to the `r2wc` folder (React to Web Component).
 This folder contains:

 - `WebComponentHTMLElement.tsx`: The base class for defining and creating custom elements.
 - `WidgetsManager.tsx`: The main scripts to create and render custom elements in the browser.